openandclose/tosixinch/docs/commandline.rst

 .. note::

     For ``[LINE]`` options,
-    it may not be easy to autually supply multiple values.
+    it may not be easy to actually supply multiple values.

     For example, an option in a configuration file becomes like this in bash::